Skip to main content

 7. Aryl hydrocarbon receptor (AhR) agonists

 Vtama (tapinarof) is an FDA-approved cream for treating psoriasis in adults.
 It’s used once a day to lower inflammation and help normalize the skin barrier.
-Since it doesn’t contain any steroids, it can also be used on sensitive areas like your face.
-Some people who improve with Vtama will notice their skin stays clear for a long period of time without needing more medication.
+Because it doesn’t contain any steroids, it can also be used on sensitive areas like your face.
+Some people who improve with Vtama will notice that their skin stays clear for a long period of time without needing more medication.

 8. Over-the-counter psoriasis creams